thiswillbeyourgithub/wdoc/README.md

 </summary>

 1. Say you want to ask a question about one pdf, that's simple: `wdoc --task="query" --path="my_file.pdf" --filetype="pdf" --modelname='openai/gpt-4o'`.
 Note that you could have just let `--filetype="auto"` and it would have worked the same.
-* *Note: By default wdoc tries to parse args as kwargs so `wdoc query mydocument What's the age of the captain?` is parsed as `wdoc --task=query --path=mydocument --query "What's the age of the captain?"`.
+* *Note: By default `wdoc` tries to parse args as kwargs so `wdoc query mydocument What's the age of the captain?` is parsed as `wdoc --task=query --path=mydocument --query "What's the age of the captain?"`.
 Likewise for summaries.
-This does not always work so use it only after getting comfortable with wdoc.*
+This does not always work so use it only after getting comfortable with `wdoc`.*
 2. You have several pdf?
 Say you want to ask a question about any pdf contained in a folder, that's not much more complicated : `wdoc --task="query" --path="my/other_dir" --pattern="**/*pdf" --filetype="recursive_paths" --recursed_filetype="pdf" --query="My question about those documents"`.
-So basically you give as path the path to the dir, as pattern the globbing pattern used to find the files relative to the path, set as filetype "recursive_paths" so that wdoc knows what arguments to expect, and specify as recursed_filetype "pdf" so that wdoc knows that each found file must be treated as a pdf.
-You can use the same idea to glob any kind of file supported by wdoc like markdown etc. You can even use "auto"!
+So basically you give as path the path to the dir, as pattern the globbing pattern used to find the files relative to the path, set as filetype "recursive_paths" so that `wdoc` knows what arguments to expect, and specify as recursed_filetype "pdf" so that `wdoc` knows that each found file must be treated as a pdf.
+You can use the same idea to glob any kind of file supported by `wdoc` like markdown etc. You can even use "auto"!
 Note that you can either directly ask your question with `--query="my question"`, or wait for an interactive prompt to pop up, or just pass the question as *args like so `wdoc [your kwargs] here is my question`.
 3. You want more?
 You can write a `.json` file where each line (`#comments` and empty lines are ignored) will be parsed as a list of argument.
 For example one line could be : `{"path": "my/other_dir", "pattern": "**/*pdf", "filetype": "recursive_paths", "recursed_filetype": "pdf"}`.
 This way you can use a single json file to specify easily any number of sources. `.toml` files are also supported.
 4. You can specify a "source_tag" metadata to help distinguish between documents you imported.
 It is EXTREMELY recommended to include a source_tag to any document you want to save: especially if using recursive filetypes.
-This is because after loading all documents wdoc use the source_tag to see if it should continue or crash.
+This is because after loading all documents `wdoc` use the source_tag to see if it should continue or crash.
 If you want to load 10_000 pdf in one go as I do, then it makes sense to continue if some failed to crash but not if a whole source_tag is missing.
 5. Now say you do this with many many documents, as I do, you of course can't wait for the indexing to finish every time you have a question (even though the embeddings are cached).
 You should then add `--save_embeds_as=your/saving/path` to save all this index in a file.
 Then simply do `--load_embeds_from=your/saving/path` to quickly ask queries about it!
 6. To know more about each argument supported by each filetype, `wdoc --help`
 7. There is a specific recursive filetype I should mention: `--filetype="link_file"`.
-Basically the file designated by `--path` should contain in each line (`#comments` and empty lines are ignored) one url, that will be parsed by wdoc.
-I made this so that I can quickly use the "share" button on android from my browser to a text file (so it just appends the url to the file), this file is synced via [syncthing](https://github.com/syncthing/syncthing) to my browser and wdoc automatically summarize them and add them to my [Logseq](https://github.com/logseq/logseq/).
+Basically the file designated by `--path` should contain in each line (`#comments` and empty lines are ignored) one url, that will be parsed by `wdoc`.
+I made this so that I can quickly use the "share" button on android from my browser to a text file (so it just appends the url to the file), this file is synced via [syncthing](https://github.com/syncthing/syncthing) to my browser and `wdoc` automatically summarize them and add them to my [Logseq](https://github.com/logseq/logseq/).
 Note that the url is parsed in each line, so formatting is ignored, for example it works even in markdown bullet point list.
 8. If you want to make sure your data remains private here's an example with ollama: `wdoc --private --llms_api_bases='{"model": "http://localhost:11434", "query_eval_model": "http://localhost:11434"}' --modelname="ollama_chat/gemma:2b" --query_eval_modelname="ollama_chat/gemma:2b" --embed_model="BAAI/bge-m3" my_task`
 9. Now say you just want to summarize [Tim Urban's TED talk on procrastination](https://www.youtube.com/watch?v=arj7oStGLkU): `wdoc --task=summary --path='https://www.youtube.com/watch?v=arj7oStGLkU' --youtube_language="en" --disable_md_printing`: